tap52384/mac-settings/README.md

 mkdir -p ~/code
 # may have to install command-line tools
 git init
-# Agree to the Xcode/iOS license if you haven't already
+# Agree to the Xcode/iOS license if you haven't already (macOS only)
 xcode-select --install
 sudo xcodebuild -license accept
 # Links the current directory to this repo